lkesteloot/unsong/unsong.md

 There weren’t enough copies of the Book of Job for all of us, which was either a metaphor or bad planning on Ana’s part.
 Pirindiel knew it by memory, which made things a little easier, and Erica was still at the stove preparing the main course, but I still ended up sharing a copy with Ally.

 “The Book of Job,” said Ana.
 She had the voice of a singer, lowercase-s, though as far as I knew she’d never had any vocal training.
 When she spoke, people listened.
 “Totally unique among Biblical manuscripts.
 It’s not set in Israel, but in Uz—maybe somewhere in Arabia.
 It probably predates Israel as a settled state.
 It’s written in a much older form of Hebrew than any other Biblical book.
 It gets quoted in Isaiah, which means it’s older than the prophets.
 It gets quoted in Psalms, which means it’s older than King David.
 The lexicon is totally different, so many foreign words that scholars suspect it was written in something else and translated later on, so maybe older than the Hebrew language itself.
 This thing is [i]old[/i].
 And there’s one other difference between Job and the rest of the Bible.
-Job is…it’s [i]self-aware[/i].
+Job is... it’s [i]self-aware[/i].
 It takes these questions that we all want to ask, reading the rest of the Bible—if God is good and all-powerful, how come there’s so much evil in the world?—and instead of ignoring them it runs into them head on.
 Like, haven’t you ever read the Bible, and had questions, and wish you could just ask them to God directly?
 Job is the book where someone actually does that.”

 Ana’s enthusiasm wasn’t exactly infectious, but it was honest.
 You didn’t always become interested in what Ana was talking about, but it was hard not to become interested in [i]Ana[/i].

 “But it’s also the greatest disappointment in the history of literature.
 You have this frame story where the very righteous man Job falls on hard times, and he asks his friends why this is happening to him, and his friends say that surely bad things never happen to good people, so Job must have done something wrong.
 Job insists that he hasn’t, and he’s right—in fact, later, God’s going to command that the friends sacrifice various animals to atone for besmirching Job’s name in this way.
 Job is just a really, really righteous guy who suffers an immense amount.
-And finally, we get to the climax, where Job demands an answer, and God appears in the whirlwind, and we think we’re finally going to get to hear the official, Biblically-approved answer to this problem at the heart of religion and human existence, and God just says…He says…well, open your books.”
+And finally, we get to the climax, where Job demands an answer, and God appears in the whirlwind, and we think we’re finally going to get to hear the official, Biblically-approved answer to this problem at the heart of religion and human existence, and God just says...
+He says... well, open your books.”

 Ana took a deep breath in, and although she was short and adorable she did her best to speak in the booming voice of God: